-Once all assessments have been completed, we will also ask you if you would like a report about your child's performance.
-We will not send you a report if you don't want it; however, If any specific problems are detected for your child as part of this study, this will be first discussed with you, and then a referrals to any relevant specialists will be made by the research team within 2 weeks from the completion of the assessments.
+Once all assessments have been completed, we will also ask you if you would like us to send you a report about your child's performance.
+We will not send you a report if you don't want it; however, If any specific problems are detected for your child as part of this study, this will be first discussed with you, and then a referral to any relevant specialists will be made by the research team within 2 weeks from the completion of the assessments.